dungeons-of-moria/umoria/README.md

-# Umoria - a roguelike computer game
+# Umoria Restoration Project

 _The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke and first released in 1985.
+The original version was written in VMS Pascal, before being ported to the C language, and released as _Umoria_ in 1988.
+Moria has inspired many other games including _Angband_ and perhaps the most famous roguelike of all, _Diablo_!

-The original version was written in VMS Pascal, before being ported to the C language, and released as Umoria in 1988.
+This project is an attempt _clean up_ this decades old code base; standardising the coding style, and refactoring to be as platform independent as possible.

 Over the years Moria has been ported to many platforms with code contributions from 26 different people.
-These people were writing a great game, but they were doing so _just for fun_, and this has unfortunely made the source code difficult to nagivate and even more difficult to understand.
-It's also currently not possible to compile the game on Windows or macOS.
+Although these people were writing a great game, they were also doing so _just for fun_, and this has unfortunately made the source code difficult to navigate and even more difficult to understand.

-This project is an attempt _clean up_ this decades old codebase; standardising the coding style, and refactoring to be as platform independent as possible.
+At present it is not possible to compile Umoria on Windows or macOS, and I believe this is preventing many people from enjoying this great game.
+So the primary goal of this project is to fix that.

 ## Umoria Restoration / Development